80 best TV series to watch on Netflix - TheNewsTrace

 From the makers of landmark series Planet Earth and Blue Planet comes a groundbreaking take a look at the world we dwell in: the issues the pure world faces, the options to repair these points, and examples of full rehabilitation.

-Narrated by veteran pure historian and world treasure David Attenborough, this fascinating series take viewers on a journey via completely different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves residing in Chernobyl’s forests.
+Narrated by veteran pure historian and world treasure David Attenborough, this fascinating series take viewers on a journey by totally different organic realms, from the deepest oceans and the wildebeest migrations in Africa to the wolves residing in Chernobyl’s forests.

 Watch on Netflix